 Safety Tips and Facilities

-Regarding facilities, you'll find three toilet blocks conveniently located at the southern end near the campground, Ramaroa visitor centre, and the central car park on Whareroa Road.
-While there are no shops in the park, you can grab ice creams and snacks when the tram operates.
+Facilities include three toilet blocks located at the southern end near the campground, the Ramaroa visitor centre, and the central car park on Whareroa Road, ensuring convenience for visitors.

-Remember to check for any facility upgrades or park notices with the Greater Wellington Regional Council.
-Lastly, in emergencies, don't hesitate to contact local authorities or park rangers.
+Check for updates on facilities or park notices via the Greater Wellington Regional Council’s information page.
+In emergencies, contact local authorities or park rangers for assistance.

 Frequently Asked Questions